HashRiz1/azure-cloud-posture-assessment/README.md

 ---

-## Lessons Learned
+## Key Takeaways

-Most of the findings in this assessment came from Azure's permissive defaults rather than an obviously bad decision — public blob access and unrestricted NSG rules can both be left in place during initial resource creation without any warning at the time.
-That pushed me toward building the Deny policies instead of stopping at manual remediation: a fix only protects the resource that already exists, while a preventive control protects every resource created after it.
+Most of the findings in this assessment came from Azure's permissive defaults rather than intentional wrong decisions.
+Public blob access and unrestricted NSG rules can both be left in place during initial resource creation without any warning at the time.
+That made me want to build the Deny policies instead of just doing manual fixes because a preventive control protects future resources.

-Testing the remediation script also surfaced something I didn't plan for.
-When I tried to re-trigger the storage misconfiguration with the Deny policy still active, Azure blocked my own test command — the policy was already enforcing the exact condition the script was built to catch.
+Testing the remediation script also revealed something I hadn't planned for.
+When I tried to re-trigger the storage misconfiguration with the Deny policy still active, Azure blocked my own test command, the policy was already enforcing the exact condition the script was created to catch.
 I had to temporarily disable the policy to actually exercise the script.
-In hindsight, that's a real example of defense-in-depth: the preventive control closed the gap before the detective/corrective layer was ever needed, which is the order you'd want those controls to work in a production environment.
+The preventive control closed the gap before the detection layer was ever needed, which is the order you'd want those controls to work in a real environment.

-The clearest gap in this assessment was scope, not technique — Azure for Students restricts tenant-level operations like App Registration creation, so the service principal credential finding couldn't be assessed.
-I documented that limitation directly rather than working around it, which is closer to how a real engagement handles access constraints than pretending the gap doesn't exist.
+The clearest gap in this assessment was its overall scope.
+Azure for Students restricts operations like App Registration creation, so the service principal credential finding couldn't be assessed.
+I documented that limitation directly rather than completely avoiding it.